 Dublin – mBaile Átha Cliath / Duibhlinn

-Duibhlinn means ‘black pool’, while mBaile Átha Cliath, the primary Irish name of the county and capital city of Ireland means ‘town of the hurdled ford’.
+Duibhlinn means ‘black pool’, while mobile Átha Cliath, the primary Irish name of the county and capital city of Ireland, means ‘town of the hurdled Ford’.

 A ford is a shallow place in a river or stream where one can walk across.
 The City of Dublin is over 1,000 years old.
-Originally Vikings enclosed the town with wooden stakes (which were eventually replaced with stone walls) so the name is very fitting.
+Originally, Vikings enclosed the town with wooden stakes (eventually replaced with stone walls), so the name is very fitting.

 A large pool used to exist at the junction of the River Liffey and the River Poddle.
-Due to peat staining, the pool appeared dark and it is believed that this is the reason that the Vikings gave it the name it still uses today.
+Due to peat staining, the pool appeared dark, and it is believed that this is why the Vikings gave it the name it still uses today.

 Things to do in Dublin: Tour the Guinness factory and enjoy a pint from the Skyline Bar.